SAMMISolutions/SAMMI-Elgato-StreamDeck-Extension/README.md

 # SAMMI-Elgato-StreamDeck-Extension
-Work in progress elgato streamdeck extension for SAMMI
+Elgato Stream Deck extension & plugin for SAMMI

 # Compiling
 - `cd` into the directory that contains this README